 You could add victory in the QBE Shootout earlier this month to that tally.
 Not only did he play like a man now used to winning, but he wouldn't be the first golfer to win late in the year and kick on to win a Major the following year.
 Silly season events have a funny habit of gifting a player more confidence.

 In truth, he has a very poor record in the Majors.
 In fact, he's still seeking a first top 10 after 19 appearances, but his T14th in the Masters was a career-best.

 In the sweet-spot

 If a golfer wins multiple Majors they tend to do so in a short period of time.
-Hideki Matsuyama is yet to add to his Masters triumph in April 2021 and the chances are that he won't defend his title.
-There will be lots of media attention for him to deal with (not his favourite activity) and Bubba Watson has twice struggled with the defence of a green jacket for that very reason.
+Hideki Matsuyama is yet to add to his Masters triumph last year, but did defend his title in smart fashion.

-But Matsuyama may therefore play the PGA with an element of freedom and of current players who have played at least three championships he owns the fifth best adjusted score average.
+If he can remain free of the injury problems he's suffered this year, it's worth noting that of current players who have played at least three PGA Championships he owns the fifth-best adjusted score average.
 It's a consequence of going 9-for-9 in the event, landing two top five finishes.